Overview of Quicken

 Final Thoughts on Quicken

 Quicken (at least for Windows) remains one of the best money management apps on the market today.
-While Quicken for Mac needs some improvement, recent changes make it a perfectly adequate choice.
-In the end, compare Quicken to other apps to decide whether it will best meet your needs or you can use something else.
+While Quicken for Mac still lags a bit behind, recent changes make it a perfectly adequate choice.
+In the end, compare Quicken to other apps to decide whether it would best meet your needs or if you should try something else.